V-Varga/TrichoCompare/README.md

 ```

+Version 5.3.0 of BUSCO was used for this project, and the program was installed on the Lund University Bioinformatics course server.

 #### Seqkit

 Seqkit is a program that allows the manipulation and filtration of FASTA and FASTQ files.
 Information on the program can be found here: https://bioinf.shenwei.me/seqkit/